mazetoken/mminer/README.md

 MAZE token id: [bb553ac2ac7af0fcd4f24f9dfacc7f925bfb1446c6e18c7966db95a8d50fb378](https://simpleledger.info/token/bb553ac2ac7af0fcd4f24f9dfacc7f925bfb1446c6e18c7966db95a8d50fb378)

-#### You can mine SLP tokens (e.g. MAZE and Mist) with Mminer and create mineable SLP tokens based on Mistcoin covenant contract script
+#### Mminer is prepared for mining MAZE, but you can mine Mist (scroll down for Mist minig environment to use in .env) and other tokens with Mminer and create mineable SLP tokens based on Mistcoin covenant contract script

 Mminer is continuation of [Mistcoin BCHD mist-miner](Mistcoin-archive/bchd_mist_miner_v1.zip) by [Kasumi](https://read.cash/@kasumi).
 Mistcoin website (https://mistcoin.org) is down, so you can check [Mistcoin Archive](Mistcoin-archive/Mistcoin.md).
 Check other miners in [Mistcoin archive](Mistcoin-archive/readme.md).
 You can swap Mist SLP token to Mist SmartBCH SEP20 token on [Mistylake](https://lake.mistswap.fi/).
 Visit [Mist on SmartBCH](https://mistswap.fi)